ipspace/blog/content/posts/2023/10/vjunos-declines-dhcp-address.md

 * the initial device configuration is [here](https://github.com/ipspace/netlab/blob/e0691dcbb75a5cd890707bff4d8893094a35caad/netsim/install/libvirt/vptx/juniper.conf)
 * the DHCP packet trace is [here](/2023/10/vptx-dhcp.pcap)
-* the following printout is the Vagrantfile **netlab** generates[^DGS] -- it's out best attempt to translate the KVM XML domain definition Juniper provides into a Vagrant VM definition.
+* the following printout is the Vagrantfile **netlab** generates[^DGS] -- it's out best attempt to translate the KVM XML domain definition Juniper provides into a Vagrant VM definition, and it works with vJunos Evolved 23.1R1.8.

 [^DGS]: Don't get me started on the need to have four VM interfaces just so the VM could talk to itself, or the need to have very specific hardware manufacturer hardcoded in VM BIOS.